 Henry Yong is Chancellor at Yosemite Community College District.
 Mr. Yong has served over 30 years in academia, ranging from high school vocational training, adult education, to community colleges.
 Prior to this, he served as the President of Evergreen Valley College in San Jose for six years.
 Before that, he served as the Vice President of Instruction at Taft College for six years.
 He also served as the Dean of Academic Programs at Victor Valley for five years, and three years as the Associate Dean of Occupational Education at West Hills College.
 Prior to the community college, Mr. Yong served as an administrator for the Regional Occupational Program (ROP) for seven years.
 Mr. Yong received M.A. and Ed.S.
 Degrees in Educational Administration and Leadership from Loma Linda University.
 He is working on his Ed.D. at La Sierra University with a focus on barriers to academic success for first semester economically disadvantaged students.

 Click here to view the inaugural 2017 cohort of the Wheelhouse Institute.

-Wheelhouse is grateful to the Institutional Effectiveness Partnership Initiative (California Community College Chancellor’s Office), the James Irvine Foundation, and the Evelyn and Walter Haas Jr. Fund for supporting the participation of these distinguished Fellows in the 2018 Institute on Leadership.
+Wheelhouse is grateful to the Institutional Effectiveness Partnership Initiative (California Community College Chancellor’s Office), the James Irvine Foundation, the College Futures Foundation, and the Evelyn and Walter Haas Jr. Fund for supporting the participation of these distinguished Fellows in the 2018 Institute on Leadership.